hozuki/ArcaeaSim2/README.md

 Therefore it is not possible to make it good-looking (like that in Arcaea) only by myself.

 Remember to fork this repo, create your own feature branch, and make a PR.
 Thank you.

+Use English wherever you can.
+This makes it easier for contributors from various places to collaborate. :)

 ## License